sciZer0/7/v/README.md

 <h1>12 &nbsp Hyde Park</h1>

-Hyde Park is a set of internet platforms (incl.
-Twitter, Telegram, Discord, Vote) for expressing various opinions and offering proposals, including, proposals on appointing/dismissing.
+Hyde Park is a set of internet platforms and protocols (incl.
+Twitter, Telegram, Discord, Nostr, Vote) that might be used for expressing various opinions and offering proposals, including, proposals on appointing/dismissing.